Continual Learning on a Diet: Learning from Sparsely Labeled Streams Under Constrained Computation: Introduction

 \section{Introduction}

 In the era of abundant information, data is not revealed in its entirety but rather sequentially from a non-stationary environment.
 For example, social media platforms, such as YouTube, Snapchat, and Facebook, receive huge amounts of data every day.
-The content of the data and its distribution depend greatly on social trends and focuses on existing platforms (e.g., Facebook, Snap, Twitter), thus shift over time.
+The content of the data and its distribution depend greatly on social trends and focuses on the corresponding platforms, thus shift over time.
 For instance, Snapchat, in 2017, reported the influx of over 3.5 billion short videos daily from users across the globe~\citep{snapiamge}.
 These videos had to be instantly processed for various tasks, from image rating and recommendation to hate speech and misinformation detection.

 Continual learning attempts to address such challenges, focusing on designing training algorithms that accommodate new data streams while preserving previously acquired knowledge.
 Diverse solutions have emerged, spanning from regularization-based~\citep{ewc}, architecture-based~\citep{acl}, to memory-based methods~\citep{er}.